WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 ### `TextDisplayMenu` Library

-The `TextDisplayMenu` library is an extensible framework for quickly creating hierarchical, editable menus that can display on an `ITextDisplay` or a graphics display via `GraphicsLibrary`.
+The `TextDisplayMenu` library is an extensible framework for quickly creating hierarchical, editable menus that can display on a `CharacterDisplay` or a graphics display via `GraphicsLibrary`.

-The menu can be created programmatically or loaded from JSON, and has a number of built-in menu item types for display and editing input including [time, temperature, and others.
-Additionally; you can easily create custom menu item types that allow users to edit their value via the inputs.] <- Adrian, not sure if these actually got ported, so please edit.
+The menu can be created programmatically or loaded from JSON, and has a number of built-in menu item types for display and editing input including: time, temperature, and numbers.
+Additionally, you can easily create custom menu item types that allow users to edit their value via the inputs.

 ### `GraphicsLibrary` Updates

 We improved performance for all displays using `GraphicsLibrary` with additional performance for color Tft displays.

 `GraphicsLibrary` also includes several new and improved APIs including:
-- Support for 12bpp (RGB444) displays and buffers which reduces frame buffer memory usage
+- Support for 12bpp (RGB444) display buffers which reduces frame buffer memory
 - Center and right text alignment when calling `DrawText`
 - `InvertPixel` and `InvertRectangle` methods which are great for drawing cursors